ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

-Array with keys of JSON.
+Array with the keys of the JSON.

 Type: [Array](../../sql-reference/data-types/array.md)